astropy/astropy/docs/development/pd/extending.rst

 to generate the plots.

-Libraries implementing the plotting backend should use `entry points <https://setuptools.pypa.io/en/latest/userguide/entry_point.html>`__ to make their backend discoverable to pandas.
-The key is ``"pandas_plotting_backends"``.
-For example, pandas registers the default "matplotlib" backend as follows.
+Libraries implementing the plotting backend should use `entry points <https://setuptools.pypa.io/en/latest/userguide/entry_point.html>`__ to make their backend discoverable to astropy.
+The key is ``"astropy_plotting_backends"``.
+For example, astropy registers the default "matplotlib" backend as follows.

 .. code-block:: python